 Before that, during January and February, we saw the Moogle Chocobo Carnival, introducing new mini-games, quests and exclusive items in a special version of Altissia.
 It's no longer playable, but hopefully players will have a second chance of visiting one day.

-There is DLC for each party member as well as hopefully other events to come, so keep your eyes peeled on new game updates.
+There is DLC for each party member - starting with Episode Gladious DLC, as well as hopefully other events to come, so keep your eyes peeled on new game updates.

 Watch Kingsglaive and Brotherhood if you care about the story